 Here we have three brief instructions for the life of the Christian while in the world.

-- (1st) The Christian must behave himself with wisdom and with tact towards those who are not believers in Jesus.
+(1st) The Christian must behave himself with wisdom and with tact towards those who are not believers in Jesus.
 Make the most of every opportunity (literally buy up the time).
 He must know when and when not to speak to others about their relationship with God.
 He must remember that it is not so much by his words as by his life that he will attract people to or turn them away from Christianity.
-God gives us the opportunity to share the Good News and to serve others.
+God allows us to share the Good News and to serve others.

-- (3rd) The Christian must have charm and wit in his speech so that he may know how to give the right answer in every case.
+(3rd) The Christian must have charm and wit in his speech so that he may know how to give the right answer in every case.
 Here is an interesting injunction.
 It is all too true that Christianity in the minds of many is connected with a kind of sanctimonious dullness and an outlook in which laughter is almost a heresy.
 The Christian must commend his message with the charm and the wit that was in Jesus.
-There is too much of the Christianity that depresses a person and too little of the Christianity that causes the sparks of life.
+There is too much Christianity that depresses a person and too little of the Christianity that causes the sparks of life.

 When you talk to someone about Jesus, do you create sparks of life or depression?
 You must let life, joy and hope flow from your heart because Jesus is the giver of life and the hope of eternity with Him.

 Dear Father, fill me with Your joy and overflowing life so that I can pass it on to the people I talk with.
-I want to be able to pass on to them the joy, hope, and life that I feel fills my life.
-I want to tell people about the joy that comes when a person is really a believer in Jesus.
+I want to be able to pass on to them the joy, hope and life that I feel fills my life.
+I want to tell people about the joy that comes when a person is a believer in Jesus.
 Hallelujah!
 Amen!